cpoff/hugo3/content/posts/summer-report.md

 The tomatoes didn't fare so well.
 Almost all of the green tomatoes on my big plants (Celebrity & Bush Goliath) were looted by burrowing ground squirells.
 They literally dug a hold next to the garden plot and staged a jailbreak on everyone one of my plants.
 Fuckers!

 New gig is going very well.
-I started a full-time webmaster role in May so I cycled off the freelance contract.
 Now I'm building websites in a quasi-governmental environment.
 Whereas before it was always move fast and think faster, now I can take several months to plan a web launch.
 It will take some getting used to.
 But so far everyone's been very nice.